pj1234678/MagickaFix/README.md

-New in V1.1 - Controller Fixes, Matchmaking fixes, More Crash fixes.
+### New in v1.1:

-2. Added Controller support to patch 2 in function "ControllerA" - Credit to Racz
+17. Added Controller support to patch 2 in function "ControllerA"
+    - Credit to Racz.

-17. Patched "ControllerB" in "SubmenuCharacterSelect" to allow player to back out of character and color selection -Allows player to back out of robe and color selection.
+18. Patched "ControllerB" in "SubmenuCharacterSelect" to allow players to back out of character and color selection.
+    - Allows players to back out of robe and color selection.

-18. Patched "ControllerDown" and "ControllerUp" to have correct 0-based index of name selection menu.
+19. Patched "ControllerDown" and "ControllerUp" to have correct 0-based index of name selection menu.
-    -Fixes name selection using controller when pressing down or up after unjoining then joining.
+    - Fixes name selection using a controller when pressing down or up after unjoining then joining.

-19. Patched "ControllerLeft" to prevent level selection until player has joined.
+20. Patched "ControllerLeft" to prevent level selection until the player has joined.
-    -Fixes menu confusion if you select a level prior to joining on controller.
+    - Fixes menu confusion if you select a level prior to joining on the controller.

-20. Optimized Main Function checks to improve load times 10-20%.
+21. Optimized Main Function checks to improve load times by 10-20%.

-21. Add a check to EffectsManager so that duplicates don't get duplicates added to dictionary and cause a crash.
+22. Add a check to EffectsManager so that duplicates don't get added to the dictionary and cause a crash.
-    -Fixes rare crash when window is moved.
-Credit to  w!z@rD
+    - Fixes a rare crash when the window is moved.
+Credit to w!z@rD.

-22. Fix Read function in "waveActions" to not crash if RANDOM is used.
+23. Fix Read function in "waveActions" to not crash if RANDOM is used.
-    -During scripted events if random is used in xml the game crashes. credit to w!z@rD
+    - During scripted events if random is used in XML, the game crashes.
+Credit to w!z@rD.

-23. Patched "OnEnter"  in class "SubMenuCharacterSelect" SteamAppID check to use the paradox robes.
+24. Patched "OnEnter" in class "SubMenuCharacterSelect" SteamAppID check to use the paradox robes.
-   -The default robe would be selected when a level is started if the user had the wrong AppID.
-Credit to Racz
+    - The default robe would be selected when a level is started if the user had the wrong AppID.
+Credit to Racz.

-24. Patched "CanStart" check to see if all players are ready before starting the game.
+25. Patched "CanStart" check to see if all players are ready before starting the game.
     - Massive fixes applied to the Ready and matchmaking system.
-   - To play a hosted game you must have 2 or more players that are both ready and have selected a robe, color, and level.
+    - To play a hosted game, you must have 2 or more players that are both ready and have selected a robe, color, and level.
     - Host can't force start the game when everybody was not ready.

-25. Patched "SpawnMagick" to add a null check for bookOfMagick to prevent multiplayer crash on trigger.
+26. Patched "SpawnMagick" to add a null check for bookOfMagick to prevent multiplayer crash on trigger.
-   - Fix crash on multiplayer game start because magickbook handle isn't valid.
+    - Fix crash on multiplayer game start because magick book handle isn't valid.

-26. Patched "DrawDepth" in PolygonHead to check if vertexbuffer is not disposed before drawing.
+27. Patched "DrawDepth" in PolygonHead to check if the vertex buffer is not disposed of before drawing.
-   - Fix crash in several instances when vertexbuffer  is disposed in scene changing.
+    - Fix crash in several instances when the vertex buffer is disposed of in scene changing.

-27. Patched "Discover" in the NAT class to not error if service url is blank
+28. Patched "Discover" in the NAT class to not error if the service URL is blank.
     - Causes an error if another broadcast is observed on the network.
 Not a hard crash.

+Please be aware that these patches are provided as-is and are specifically intended for the mentioned Steam version.

-[RELEASE] Magicka Fixes v1.1 GitHub Repository
+### Magicka Fixes v1.1 GitHub Repository

-Quality of life/Magicka Multiplayer Fixes.
+Quality of Life/Magicka Multiplayer Fixes

 Dear Paradox Interactive,